slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Politics is not the art of the possible.
 It consists in choosing between the disastrous and the unpalatable."
 -- John Kenneth Galbraith*

-> *"Love your country, but never trust its government."
+> *"Love your country, but never trust its government." (...)
--- Robert A. Heinlein.*

-> *"Never appeal to a man’s "better nature."
+"Never appeal to a man’s «better nature».
 He may not have one.
-Invoking his self-interest gives you more leverage."
+Invoking his self-interest gives you more leverage." (...)
+"If you are part of a society that votes, then do so.
+There may be no candidates and measures you want to vote for...
+But there are certain to be ones you want to vote against.
+In case of doubt, vote against.
+By this rule you will rarely go wrong.
+If this is too blind for your taste, consult some well-meaning fool (there is always one around) and ask his advice.
+Then vote the other way.
+This enables you to be a good citizen (if such is your wish) without spending the enormous amount of time that truly intelligent exercise of the franchise requires."
--- Robert A. Heinlein, Notebooks of Lazarus*
+-- Robert A. Heinlein*

 > *"Favors granted always become defined as rights."
 -- Saul Alinsky*